-Net cash used in operating activities was approximately \$1.0 million and \$0.8 million for the six months ended June 30, 2019 and 2018, respectively.
-The increase in cash used in operating activities is primarily related to increased professional services to prepare for our public offering and future operations as a public entity.
+Net cash used in operating activities was approximately \$1.4 million and \$0.8 million for the nine months ended September 30, 2018 and 2017, respectively.
+The increase in cash used in operating activities in 2018 compared to 2017 is primarily related to increased professional services and payroll to prepare for our public offering and future operations as a public entity.

-We anticipate our research and development efforts and on-going general and administrative costs will generate negative cash flows from operating activities for the foreseeable future.
+We anticipate increasing significantly our research and development efforts and combined with our elevated general and administrative costs in preparation for our future operations as a public entity will generate negative cash flows from operating activities for the foreseeable future.